Irwin1985/Letter-rdp/README.md

 # Letter

+This is a full implementation of the course : [Building a Parser from Scratch](http://dmitrysoshnikov.com/courses/parser-from-scratch/)

 Parsing or syntactic analysis is one of the first stages in designing and implementing a compiler.
 A well-designed syntax of your programming language is a big motivation why users would prefer and choose exactly your language.